KyleCotton/KyleCotton.github.io/_posts/2019-05-24-Haskell-for-Beginners:-Lists-and-Recursion.md

 categories: haskell tutorial
 ---

-Now you know a little about _Recursion_ its time we use this knowledge for good - lets use it with a _Haskell Favourite, Lists!_
+Now you know a little about _Recursion_ its time we use this knowledge for good - lets use it with a _Haskell Favorite, Lists!_

 # How the list is built
 I've spoken about the *List Data Type* previously in the **Haskell for Beginners: Lists and Comprehensions** post, but we need to know a little more about them before we can apply our newly found recursive knowledge to them.